yingminc/word2vec_Miyazawa/README.md

 'txr_preprocess.py' for segmentation(Macab) and filter out punctuation.

 ## Visualization
-using T-SNE(sklearn) for dedimension and bokeh for visualization.
+using T-SNE(sklearn) for dedimension and bokeh or plt for visualization.